 TU participates in the Yellow Ribbon Program, an addition to the Post-9/11 GI Bill that provides full tuition to qualified veterans.
 The university also offers other veteran benefits programs with expert staff who individualize programs to best fit each student’s needs.

 Admitted applicants who have served at least 36 months of active duty can apply for the Yellow Ribbon Program at TU.
 Benefits are on a first-come, first-served basis for a limited number of admitted applicants or current TU student-veterans.

 Veterans who have served an aggregate period of 90 days, but less than 36 months of active duty, also may apply to receive a percentage of payable benefits under the Post-9/11 GI Bill.

-Qualified veterans will receive 100 percent paid tuition.
-In addition to tuition, qualified student-veterans benefit from a housing allowance that can be used for on-campus or off-campus housing and up to $1,000 a year for books and supplies.
+Qualified veterans receive 100 percent paid tuition.
+They also benefit from a housing allowance, which can be used on campus or off campus, and up to $1,000 a year for books and supplies.

 The Yellow Ribbon Program at TU is an extension of the Post-9/11 GI Bill.

 For more information about the Post-9/11 GI Bill, Yellow Ribbon Program and other veteran benefits available at TU, contact Cindy Watts, TU associate registrar, at email@example.com or 918-631-3985.
 For general information about the Post-9/11 GI Bill, visit the Veterans Administration website at www.gibill.va.gov.